When it comes to interest rates, the lower the rate and monthly payment, the greater the…

 Have a Steady Record of Employment in Kansas

-Having a steady record of employment is often key to getting a good mortgage rate.
+Having a steady record of employment is often key to getting the best rate on your mortgage refinance.
 Those who work freelance or bounce from job to job may have more difficulty than those who have been working with one company for several years.

 At least two years of steady employment at the same company is a good sign for lenders, and they will often consider this when assessing your mortgage rates.